alexandrglm/myLearningCorner/inProgress/Basque-DevCamp/Full_Stack_2025/MODULE_03/03_02_NoQSL_1-MongoDB/03-147/03-147_Python_MongoDB_1-Creating_database.md

 ## **Index**

-1. Prerequisites
-2. Starting MongoDB
+1. Starting MongoDB
-3. Listing Existing Databases
+2. Listing Existing Databases
-4. Creating a New Database
+3. Creating a New Database
-5. Understanding the `db` Object
+4. Understanding the `db` Object
-6. Creating a Database User
+5. Creating a Database User
-7. Listing Users in a Database
+6. Listing Users in a Database
-8. Deleting a User
+7. Deleting a User
-9.
-10. References

 ---